News|Articles|July 2, 2026

 Pharmacists May Play a Key Role as Novel Immunotherapies Advance

 For oncology pharmacists, investigational multimodal immunotherapies such as aglatimagene besadenovec represent an evolving treatment approach that combines gene-based therapy, antiviral prodrug activation, and immune checkpoint inhibition.
-Should the AURORA trial demonstrate an overall survival benefit, pharmacists may become increasingly involved in coordinating administration of intratumoral therapy, monitoring toxicities associated with combination immunotherapy, managing oral valacyclovir adherence, and educating patients on these novel treatment strategies.
+If the AURORA trial data demonstrate an overall survival benefit, pharmacists may become increasingly involved in coordinating administration of intratumoral therapy, monitoring toxicities associated with combination immunotherapy, managing oral valacyclovir adherence, and educating patients about these novel treatment strategies.

-As ICIs remain foundational therapies for advanced NSCLC, successful development of treatments capable of overcoming resistance could significantly expand options for patients whose disease progresses after first-line immunotherapy.
+As ICIs remain foundational therapies for advanced-stage NSCLC, the successful development of treatments that overcome resistance could significantly expand options for patients whose disease progresses after first-line immunotherapy.

 REFERENCES